Logo

 Imagine a plane taking off from Los Angeles bound for New York.
 If the pilot adjusts the heading by just 3.5 degrees south—barely moving the nose of the plane a few feet—they won’t land in New York.
 They will land in Washington, D.C.
 That is the power of small habits.
 A tiny, invisible shift in your daily trajectory completely alters where you end up in life.

 Most people think massive success requires massive action.
 Atomic habits are explained completely differently: you do not need to overthrow your entire life to change it.
 A 1% improvement every day, compounded over a year, makes you 37 times better at whatever you are trying to do.
-This is why tiny habits, big results is the core mantra of a solid habit improvement system.
+This is why tiny habits, big results is the core mantra of the complete Atomic Habits framework.

 Chapter Summary